About

 The director

 Eugene has been working with children with special needs for more than half a decade.
 Upon graduating with a double degree in Psychology and Marketing, he started as an intern in a special needs education school where he first worked with children with special needs.
-Eugene felt that the special needs community in Singapore are overlooked and require support, hence he started his career in 2019 in an organisation where he conducted 1:1 Behaviour Therapy as a Registered Behaviour Technician.
+Eugene felt that the special needs community in Singapore are overlooked and require support, hence he started his career in 2019 in an organisation where he conducted 1:1 Behaviour Therapy, where he was trained as a Behaviour Therapist

 Since then, Eugene has provided support to a wide range of children with special needs, including Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Speech Delay and Developmental Delay.